 THE EARLY 19th CENTURY

 Between 1824 and 1834 there was a renewed hunt for treasure.
 Between 1824 and 1829 Pietro and Felice Cartoni were active, together with Pietro Tonelli.
-Among their many discoveries were baths to the north of the House of Apuleius (II,VIII,5), which were destroyed (the sources say), buried again and not excavated since.
+Among their many discoveries were baths to the north of the House of Apuleius (II,VIII,5), which were destroyed (the sources say) and buried again (new excavations started in the 2020's).
 During the years 1831-34 the marquis Pietro Campana worked by order of the bishop of Ostia, cardinal Bartolomeo Pacca.
 Many objects were found, including hundreds of inscriptions, today in the Vatican Museums and numerous museums in other countries - the export had started again.

 A fairly large number of learned articles and books about Ostia and Portus was published, written by Carlo Fea, Antonio Nibby and others.
 New plans of Portus and Ostia were made by Luigi Canina in 1827 and 1830.
 What is conspicuously missing are the precise places of discovery of objects, and detailed descriptions and plans of the buildings in which the work took place.
 Often objects may be regarded as lost in the storage rooms of museums.
 This is true for virtually all small objects.
 Most of the ruins were filled with earth again after the work.
 Throughout the 19th century the actual digging was done by convicted criminals, living in the medieval borgo.